In A Hurry? These 3 are the best rfid blocking wallets in 2020:

 This classic looking wallet features a slim, compact profile and numerous features that make it the perfect every day wallet.
 The most important of these features is the RFID blocking capabilities in the wallet, which serves to protect your information on RFID-compatible cards.
 It does not hold as many cards as other RFID blocking wallets, only able to hold 4 bank cards at a time.
 However, it is good for travel, as it features an interior passport pouch to keep important documents.
 A cash slot and a currency pouch round out this wallet and create a unique product to carry with you

 This handsome leather wallet is everything you need for your everyday life.
-It features RFID protection for your credit and debit cards, to protect your information from getting stolen.
+It’s made of a deep grey hand-stained French calfskin.
+For security and peace of mind, it features RFID protection for your credit and debit cards, to protect your information from getting stolen.

 The interior ID window allows you to easily show your identification when it is needed, without having to fumble in your wallet.
-The elastic present on the outside of the wallet can be used to hold cash for easy access, but there is also a slip and currency pouch for if you want to keep your money inside the wallet.
+There is a slip and currency pouch for keeping your money inside the wallet.

 With only four card slots, it doesn’t hold a lot, but it is good for everyday use.